senner007/jumbleScramblePluginPointer/readme.txt

 + Examples of add and remove method calls
 + option to fire layoutComplete after all instances have been initialized
 + Animation speed logic to determine when to speed up animations.
-+ Adds touch support with fallback to pointer and then mouse as input - prevents multiple/multi touch events.
++ Adds touch support with fallback to pointer and then mouse as input
 + Lock/unlock methods which prevents dragging to and from instance
 + Added getInstances method to instance which returns array of all instances
 + Added crossDistance method to instances.
 The crossing distance to the adjacent container